EstebanBruneau/4d-Tictactoe-game/README.md

 So for example : if player 1 played in the **bottom right** of the top left board, then player 2 has to play wherever he wants to in the **bottom right board**.

 If one of the players complete one of the boards, they earn the whole square, replacing the small board with their symbol.
 The first player to align 3 of his symbols on the big board wins.
-But if no one can do it, it's a tie.
+But if no one can, it's a tie.